How RKLB (Rocket Lab USA) Makes Money in 2025: A Deep-Dive With Income Statement

 • Total Revenue (Q2 2025): $144.5M (+36.0% YoY)

-• Launch Services: [Data not segmented in filing; majority of revenue]
+• Launch Services: [Data not segmented in filing]

-• Space Systems: [Data not segmented in filing; significant and growing portion]
+• Space Systems: [Data not segmented in filing]

-• Growth is powered by increased launch cadence, expanded government contracts, and rising demand for satellite solutions.
+• Growth is powered by increased launch cadence, expansion of satellite manufacturing, and new government contracts.

 Gross Profit and Margins